johannesjo/ng-fab-form/README.md

 ## manual installation and dependencies

 Grab the minified [ng-fab-form file](https://github.com/johannesjo/ng-fab-form/blob/master/dist/ng-fab-form.min.js) from the dist folder.
 You also need to install [ng-messags](https://docs.angularjs.org/api/ngMessages/directive/ngMessages) which is the only required dependency.
-There are two features which require jQuery: The auto-setting of an asterisk and the animated scrolling, which will just scroll instantly to the elment, when jQuery is not loaded.
+At the moment there is only one features which require jQuery: The auto-setting of an asterisk, which won't work as long as jQuery is not loaded before.

 ## configuring options